 Workers generally fall into one of three categories:

-The underlying problem with slackers is that their work typically gets pushed onto the overachievers first and often trickles down to the mediocre workers.
-Over-achievers get burnt out and mediocre workers become even more frustrated and discouraged.
-You could end up losing both the over-achievers and mediocre workers to other employers and get struck with a workforce that consists largely of slackers.
+The underlying problem with slackers is that their work is often pushed onto the overachievers first, and then trickles down to the mediocre workers.
+Overachievers get burnt out, and mediocre workers become even more frustrated and discouraged.
+You could end up losing both the overachievers and mediocre workers to other employers and get stuck with a workforce that consists mainly of slackers.

 Symptoms that your culture may be impacting your workers include:

-• Some workers seem extremely busy while others seem to have an excess of free time
+- Some workers seem incredibly busy while others seem to have an excess of free time

-• The quality of work by some staff members is consistently better than others
+- The quality of work by some staff members is consistently better than that of others

-• There is a high turn-over rate in the top performers
+- There is a high turnover rate among the top performers

 Solution:

-The solution to this issue it to re-evaluate employees and performances objectively.
-The first step is to determine who are the top performers (or over-achievers), who are the mediocre employees and who are the under-achievers (or slackers.)
+The solution to this issue is to re-evaluate employees and performances objectively.
+The first step is to determine who the top performers (or over-achievers) are, who the mediocre employees are, and who the under-achievers (or slackers) are.

 Next, look at how the workload is distributed.
-Often work, is tasked more heavily to the top performers because these employees are more dependable, are not prickly and the quality of their work is always superior.
-While this may work well for managers in terms of meeting deadlines, accountability and customer satisfaction, it can lead to quick burn-out and often moral issues with over-achieving workers.
-To solve this matter, work must be distributed more equally and recognition programs (such as incentives) should be put in place to reward the extra effort of top performers.
+Often, work is assigned more heavily to top performers because these employees are more dependable, less prone to conflict, and consistently produce superior-quality work.
+While this may work well for managers in terms of meeting deadlines, accountability, and customer satisfaction, it can lead to quick burnout and often moral issues with overachieving workers.
+To solve this matter, work must be distributed more equally, and recognition programs (such as incentives) should be put in place to reward the extra effort of top performers.

-Mediocre workers are often workers who need additional mentoring, coaching and recognition.
-They often do not feel appreciated, may lack adequate training, or simply are not being heard.
-Taking extra time to work with them on goals and objectives and giving them opportunities through workload redistribution can help them experience time in the limelight and re-energize their passion for work, increase productivity and improve overall morale.
+Mediocre workers are often workers who need additional mentoring, coaching, and recognition.
+They frequently feel unappreciated, may lack adequate training, or may not be heard.
+Taking extra time to work with them on goals and objectives and giving them opportunities through workload redistribution can help them experience time in the limelight and re-energize their passion for work, increase productivity, and improve overall morale.

 Under-productive or slacker employees require clear boundaries.
-This may include written improvement plans with goals or targets with measurable objectives they must reach within a certain timeline.
+This may include written improvement plans with specific goals or targets, along with measurable objectives that must be reached within a particular timeline.
 If they do not improve their productivity, they may be suited for employment elsewhere.

-Managers may also have to analyze their own feelings toward certain employees.
+Managers may also have to analyze their feelings toward certain employees.
 This may require adapting stylistic changes to management that recognizes that leadership is not always meant for making friends.
-Rather, it is meant for gaining the respect of the team as a whole.
-It can be a difficult line to walk, but it is critical if workers are to remain productive and the culture fair, balanced and positive for employees.
+Instead, it is intended to gain the respect of the team as a whole.
+It can be a difficult line to walk, but it is critical if workers are to remain productive and the culture is to be fair, balanced, and positive for employees.

 Common Issue #2: